useronetestgitcollab/TestCollabRepo/README.md

 Testing git revert.
 The next commit is a dummy one, meant to be reverted, the commit after the next one should be simmilar to this one.

+THis line is meant to be reverted in the following commit.